-NOTE ESX 4.0 supports Enhanced Intel SpeedStep® and Enhanced AMD PowerNow! $^{\text{TM}}$ CPU power management technologies that can save power when a host is not fully utilized.
-However because these and other power-saving technologies can reduce performance in some situations, you should consider disabling them when performance considerations outweigh power considerations.
+NOTE ESX supports Enhanced Intel SpeedStep[®] and Enhanced AMD PowerNow![TM] CPU power management technologies that can save power when a host is not fully utilized.
+However because these and other power-saving technologies can reduce multi-threaded performance and increase I/O latency in some situations, you should consider disabling them when these particular performance considerations outweigh power considerations.

-NOTE Because of the large number of different server models and configurations, any list of BIOS options is always likely to be incomplete.
+NOTE Because of the large number of different server models and configurations, the BIOS options discussed below may not be comprehensive for your server.

-Make sure you are running the latest version of the BIOS available for your system.
+■ Make sure you are running the latest version of the BIOS available for your system.